SamuelCardoso-Analytics/SamuelCardoso-Analytics/README.md

-# welcome to my GitHub profile 🫡
+# Welcome to my GitHub profile 🫡

 Hi!
 I'm Samuel Cardoso!
 I'm professional with experience in process automation and data analysis, and this is my portfolio